How to Extend Unemployment Benefits in Texas?

 Extended UI Benefits

-In case you have proved that you are continuously trying for the new jobs and still facing trouble in finding a suitable job for which your sponsorship benefit is ending, then you may be able to get an extension on your existing benefits.
+In case you have proved that you are continuously trying for the new jobs yet is still facing trouble in finding a suitable job while your sponsorship benefit period is ending, then you may be able to get an extension on your existing benefits.

 The total amount paid to the eligible claimant will usually be equal to what they are entitled under the regular unemployment, but note that the collection time will be extended.